The-Toblin/c2d10-foundry-vtt/README.md

 ## 0.624 and 0.625
 - Styling changes to add styling to Foundry elements like Labels, Select drop downs and Inline rolls (with tooltips).

+##  0.626
+- Styling changes on the Chat box as it was completely borked.